 Reaching Upper Dolpo during the monsoon rains can be challenging, but the hike is excellent once in summer.
 The Upper Dolpo Trek is one of the best trekking during the monsoon season—the wanderers seeking a windedness experience within the Dolpo region.
 The Lower and Upper Dolpo Trek would be the best option, providing a camping experience.

 Accommodation: Amazing Camping Experiences

-One of Nepal’s most unforgettable experiences is camping underneath the stars after a day trekking in spectacular Mountain landscapes.
-Camping is a great way to go off the beaten track, and access remote areas of Nepal where infrastructure is lacking.
+One of Nepal’s most unforgettable experiences is camping underneath the stars after a day of trekking in spectacular Mountain landscapes.
+Camping is a great way to go off the beaten track and access Nepal’s remote areas where infrastructure is lacking.

 You will have a unique experience and enjoy the perspectives and tails only a few pedestrians can see.
 It is the nearest to most people’s idea of a wilderness adventure.

 In the past, Dolpo has seen fewer trekkers and tourists than other regions of Nepal.
 As a result, there are just a few settlements with lodges and teahouses.
 These are mainly in Juphal, Dunai, and Upper Dolpo parts along the route to/from Phoksundo.

 The tea houses in Dolpo are comfortable but much more fundamental than their counterparts in the regions of Annapurna and Everest.
 Thus, almost any trek (except to and from Phoksundo Lake) is a camping trek.